fbpx

 Lettuce plants are inbreeding and are self-fertile.
 They don’t need another variety of lettuce for cross-pollination.
 If you’re planning on saving true-to-type lettuce seeds, isolate the group of seed plants from other varieties by a minimum of 10 feet (3m).
 Cross-pollination with other varieties may occur when insects visit the short-lived flowers, so you can cover the flower buds with a blossom bag before they bloom.

-Lettuce flower buds - black seeded simpson
+lettuce flower buds - black seeded simpson

 Choose an open-pollinated variety